lucee/task-event-gateway/README.md

 --->
 ```
 This are exactly the same settings and rules, as with the component based tasks.

+You get provided the same arguments you have with the arguments scope for components in the url scope.
+This includes the following Arguments:

+* url.id
+* url.iterations
+* url.errors
+* url.lastExecutionTime
+* url.lastExecutionDate
+* url.lastError

 ## Create your own listener
 Listener get defined exactly the same way as Tasks (see section above), they simply have to implement a different interface, that's it.